Akronae/NJDB/README.md

 	    .file
 		    .path = "path": file path
         .core
-	        .handleEx = "true@default||false" : Define if SJDB handle or not all exeptions (to keep data safe if an exeption ocure).
+	        .handleEx = "true@default||false" : Define if sjdb handle or not all exeptions (to keep data safe if an exeption ocure).
             .compress(): Improve database's speed by compressing data, use only for production.
             .fancify(): Fancify database for humain readability, less faster, use this command only for reading.
         .db
 	        .isCompressed = "true||false@default": Unlike '.compress()' method, each time that the db is modified, new data will be write with compressed or not style.
-        .makeBenchmark(ops): Run a benchmark on a new db with arg Put, Update, Delete operations.

 #**Tutorials**
 ##**The basics**
-First of all, we need to import SJDB
+First of all, we need to import sjdb

-    const SJDB = require('SJDB')
+    const sjdb = require('sjdb')

 Then, let's instantiate our database: **{** JDatabase (class, 2 args) [@arg1: folder path, @arg2: datbase name (without .json)] **}**

-    var database = new SJDB.JDatabase('./database', 'data')
+    var database = new sjdb.JDatabase('./database', 'data')
 Next, you can set parameters like `database.db.isCompressed = true` for data compression and remember that, even if it's not recommanded, you are able to reset db path with `database.file.path` for database file, `database.dir.path` for folder where your db is.

 When all is done, we just need to build our database with